West Indies 'starting from scratch' before Pakistan Test series

 Over the past six week the Windies took on the South Africans, Australians and Pakistanis in a succession of limited-over fixtures.

-"A lot of the players said they didn't get any work done in their home territories before this camp and the four-day game," said the former West Indies all-rounder following a four-day warm-fixture ahead of the opening encounter.
+“A lot of the players said they didn't get any work done in their home territories before this camp and the four-day game,” said the former West Indies all-rounder following a four-day warm-up fixture ahead of the opening encounter.

 “It's disappointing to find out there's nothing done and we have to start from scratch here.”